Music Space

 [September 2024]

+Using words to convey an experience is difficult.
 You heard [OK Computer] in middle school but quickly put it down (what was their deal?
 Subterranean homesick aliens?
 A German car crash?
 Motorways and crushed bugs?).

 Poetry birthed metaphor and simile, empowering the subtle and implicit.
 At some point, we realized getting a point across didn't have to be the sole goal of writing, and ever since then we've been finding new ways to write freedom.
 Maya Angelou wrote about caged birds and Louis Armstrong wrote about bruised skin.